swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 support for an `@unknown catch` to make pattern matching of typed throws align with `switch` pattern matching.

+### Allow adding additional associated values

+Adding additional associated values to an enum can also be seen as extending it and we agree that this is interesting to explore in the future.
+However, this proposal focuses on solving the primary problem of the unusability of public enumerations in non-resilient modules.

 ## Alternatives considered

 ### Only provide the `@extensible` annotation